sailfish009/goodvibes/HACKING.md

 Contributing is better done through GitLab, please follow the usual workflow:

-- have your account setup
+- Have your account setup
-- fork the project
+- Fork the project
-- work on your own version
+- Create a branch for your work
+- Work
-- discuss the changes, and eventually submit a merge request
+- Create a merge request

 If you hack around for your own use-case, and think that other users could benefit from your hacks, feel free to share it and discuss it on GitLab.

-If we decide that your hacks should be integrated upstream, then you will have to transform it in proper commits, make sure it fits into the current design, that it respects the coding style and so on.
+If we decide that your hacks should be integrated in Goodvibes proper, then you will have to make sure it looks good, with meaningful commits that fit into the existing design, proper commit messages, respect for the coding style, and so on.

 Please note that my first goal for Goodvibes is to ensure a long-term maintenance.
 There are more than enough software with a short lifetime around,